Last updated: January 6, 2023

 Imagine listening to Frederick Douglass or Maria Stewart speak while sitting in the pews of the African Meeting House.
 Or consider a student's experience at the Abiel Smith School.
 These two historic buildings are home to the Museum of African American History's Boston Campus.
-Visitors can immerse themselves in the rich history of Beacon Hill's 19th century Black community by exploring these buildings and the stories held within.
+Visitors can immerse themselves in the rich history of Beacon Hill's Black community by exploring these buildings and the stories held within.

-Built in 1806, the African Meeting House served as a church, school, and gathering place for the political activism and cultural life of Boston’s free Black community in the 19th century.
+Built in 1806, the African Meeting House served as a church, school, and gathering place for the political activism and cultural life of Boston’s free Black community in the 1800s.
 Since placed in the care of the Museum, this space has continued to serve as a space for events and talks on a variety of topics that connect to the site's history.

 The Abiel Smith School opened in 1835 and acted as a focal point in the Black community’s struggle for equal school rights over the following decades.
 Today, it is home to the Museum of African American History's exhibit galleries.
-The current exhibit "Selections from the Collection" highlights historical artifacts that help share the history of African Americans in Boston.
+The exhibit "Selections from the Collection" highlights historical artifacts that help share the history of African Americans in Boston.